LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 The bulk of this does not change a lick, except that we need to put the dependence on $$\vec{x}$$ somewhere.
 No deep abstraction here, we just need to put $$\vec{x}$$ somewhere where the neural networks can learn how to transform $$\vec{u}$$ to $$\vec{\theta}$$ using information on $$\vec{x}$$.

-Because of the construction of RealNVP (and flows in general) we can make the neural networks involved as complicated as we like pretty much as the setup doesn't require derivatives over them.
-So the easiest thing to do, and what is commonly just done, is to just include $$\vec{x}$$ into the inputs of the neural networks,
+Because of the construction of RealNVP (and flows in general) we can make the neural networks involved as complicated as we like (pretty much), as the setup doesn't require derivatives over them.
+Hence, the easiest thing to do, and what is commonly done, is to just include $$\vec{x}$$ into the inputs of the neural networks,

 $$\begin{align}
 z^{i}_{1:d} &= z^{i-1}_{1:d} \\